Causes and risk factors of skin cancer

-Ultraviolet (UV) light (UVA and UVB) from the sun is the main environmental cause of most skin cancers.
+Ultraviolet (UV) light from the sun is the main environmental cause of most skin cancers.

-People who work outdoors for a living, such as farm workers, builders and gardeners, are at an increased risk of developing skin cancer because of prolonged exposure to the sun.
+People who work outdoors for a living, such as farm workers, builders and gardeners, are at an increased risk of developing skin cancer because they are often exposed to the sun for long periods of time.
 This is relevant for both squamous cell and basal cell cancers.

 A fair-skinned person who tends to go red or freckle in the sun will be most at risk.
 Children and young adults who have been overexposed to the sun have an increased risk of developing some form of skin cancer, especially if they have fair skin.
 This will not show up until later on in life – usually after the age of 40, and often not until the age of 60 or 70.
 Black- or brown-skinned people have an extremely low risk of developing skin cancer because the pigment melanin in their skin gives them protection.

-If you’ve previously had a skin cancer, you’re at risk of developing another one, either in the same place as before or somewhere else on your body.
+If you’ve had a skin cancer before, you’re at risk of getting another one.
+This could be either in the same place as before (a local recurrence) or somewhere else on your body.

 Previous radiotherapy treatment